talwrii/symbolboard2/README.md

 # xmodmap
-This is a successor to u [symbolboard](https://github.com/talwrii/symbolboard) that I used for a number of years and is based on xmodmap.
-However, I found issues with "cross platform" pieces of software like google chrome and obsidian, these acted as though they were always holding down the "ModeSwitch" button which broke this layout.
-These issues were resolved using the standard xkb layout.
+This is a successor to [symbolboard](https://github.com/talwrii/symbolboard) that I used for a number of years and is based on xmodmap.
+However, I found issues with "cross platform" pieces of software like Google Chrome and Obsidian; these acted as though they were always holding down the "ModeSwitch" button which broke the xmodmap layout.
+These issues were resolved using this xkb layout.

 # Installing

 * Clone this repo.
-* Run `./load`
+* Run `./symbolboard2`
 * Optionally do this by default when you log in.

 # Mappings